THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Two years ago, I chose to take the path towards becoming a fat burner—and I’ve never looked back!
+A few years ago, I chose to take the path to becoming a fat burner—and I’ve never looked back!

-I can’t even explain in words how much better I feel; it’s a feeling you’ll have to experience for yourself!
+I can’t even explain in words how much better I feel; it’s a feeling you’d have to experience for yourself!

-Whether you realize it or not, your body is begging you to allow it to burn fat, NOT sugar.
+Whether you realize it or not, your body is begging to burn fat, NOT sugar.

-In this era of fast food and quick snacks, most Americans consume an overwhelming amount of refined carbohydrates and sugar; both can throw your body out of whack and create havoc in your organs.
+In this era of fast food and quick snacks, most Americans consume an overwhelming amount of refined carbohydrates and sugar; both throw the body out of whack and create internal havoc.

 Enter: the long and ever-growing list of chronic illnesses, including diabetes, autoimmune disease, and heart disease.

-In the evolutionary scheme of things, we didn’t have access to these fast carbs/sugars…and we were better off because of it!
+In the evolutionary scheme of things, we didn’t have access to these fast carbs/sugars…and we were better off!

 It’s no coincidence that the rise in sugar consumption mirrors the rise in obesity: